williamDalston/FocusFlow/README.md

 - Clean build folder: `Product > Clean Build Folder`
 - Reset package caches if needed

-**HealthKit Not Working**
+**Timer Not Working**
-- Verify HealthKit capability is enabled
+- Verify app is not in background when timer is running
-- Check permissions in iOS Settings > Privacy & Security > Health
+- Check notification permissions for timer alerts
-- Ensure device supports HealthKit
+- Ensure device time is correctly set

 **Watch Sync Issues**
 - Verify Watch app is installed